Professional Bio

 Key Roles

-Developing methodology to integrate timber assets into the U.S. national accounts.
+Led development of the methodology to integrate timber assets into the U.S. national economic accounts.